godzie44/go-uring/README.md

 This is the realization of net.Listener and net.Conn interfaces.
 It exists NetReactor inside.
 Please check the example of HTTP server and benchmarks to familiarize yourself with it.

 ### Examples and benchmarks

+#### TCP echo-server

+Echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring.
+See [source code](https://github.com/godzie44/go-uring/blob/master/example/echo-server/main.go) and [benchmarks](https://github.com/godzie44/go-uring/blob/master/example/echo-server/benchmark.md) for familiarization.

+#### HTTP server